August Family-Friendly Events Guide

 Washington, DC

 Head to the Transit Pier at The Wharf for the last Rock the Dock concerts of the summer.
-On Wednesdays at 7pm, families can enjoy free, live music performances by a variety of artists, including rock, soul, Go-Go, classic rock, and country.
+On Wednesdays at 7pm, families can enjoy FREE, live music performances by a variety of artists, including rock, soul, Go-Go, classic rock, and country.
 While at The Wharf, enjoy take out or drinks from one of its many tasty restaurants.

 Washington, DC